 You see the problem.
 In our case, we raised over $56,000 in 2013 (before subtracting Kickstarter and credit-card fees), and nearly all of that money was for services that would be rendered in 2014, such as printing.
 Because we would eventually incur those expenses, they would offset our taxable income in 2014 — but we still needed to pay the tax for 2013!
 That can cause a cash crunch if you haven’t planned for it.

-With Kickstarter, when you sign up as a project creator, you also register with Amazon, and you agree that of payments collected, 5% of the gross (the total charged before fees are subtracted) is paid as a fee to Kickstarter.
-Amazon charges the full amount, subtracts its 3% to 5% in fees (its own cut plus merchant bank and credit-card network processing fees), disburses 5% to Kickstarter, and pays you the remainder.
+With Kickstarter, when you sign up as a project creator, you also register with Stripe, and you agree that of payments collected, 5% of the gross (the total charged before fees are subtracted) is paid as a fee to Kickstarter.
+Stripe charges the full amount, subtracts its 3–5% fees, disburses 5% to Kickstarter, and pays you the remainder.
 (States that have gross business taxes, like Washington, calculate tax on the amount charged before Kickstarter’s fee and credit-card fees.)

-Amazon Payments puts a hold (typically of 14 days) on payments on a rolling basis as they are received: get a payment on December 16, and you can withdraw it on December 30.
+Stripe doesn’t pay out (per Kickstarter’s rules) for 14 days after the campaign ends.
 However, because they are a payment processor acting on your behalf, the moment they charge a credit card or accept other payment, it’s a taxable event for you.

-And if you have more than 200 payments (separate charges) or $20,000 collected for you in a calendar year, Amazon files a form (the 1099-K) with the government to report it.
-The $20,000 may not be frequent, but most successful crowdfunding campaigns have more than 200 backers.
+And if you have more than 200 payments (separate charges) or $20,000 collected for you in a calendar year, Stripe files a form (the 1099-K) with the government to report it.
+The $20,000 total may be high, but most successful crowdfunding campaigns have more than 200 backers.
 You can’t pretend to receive the money when it lands in your bank account, in other words; the IRS and local authorities won’t accept that logic.

 I paid all outstanding invoices before December 31, even if they were fresh (we typically pay invoices in 14 to 28 days), and I wrote checks for reprint fees to all the contributors.
 I paid the invoices of my designers, as well as other folks collaborating on the project, in full for the entire project.
 It’s rare to be in a position in which all the cash is on hand and you know you’ll need to pay it all out in a short period of time.
 Because we wound up shifting printers, I didn’t pay a deposit to the printers until January, sadly.
 (I asked several contractors if they minded being paid at the butt end of the year, because I would be increasing their 2013 tax burden.
 None objected.)